The Birds of Vashon Island

 - A checklist of all the birds of Vashon, including every rarity ever spotted

-The Birds of Vashon Island will be available at The Swan Company and at Seattle Audubon's Nature Shop.
+The Birds of Vashon Island is available at The Swan Company and at Seattle Audubon's Nature Shop.

 Ed Swan is a nature writer living on Vashon Island who learned to enjoy birds from his grandmother as a boy.
 Swan has led field trips for Audubon Society chapters for over 20 years and currently guides birding trips on Vashon and around the Puget Sound country.